Deep Plane Facelift vs Traditional Facelift, Understanding the Differences

 What is a traditional (SMAS) facelift

-A traditional facelift, also called an SMAS facelift, is the reference technique that has been refined since the 1970s and 1980s.
-SMAS stands for Superficial Musculoaponeurotic System, the fibrous and muscular layer that lies beneath the skin of the face.
+The classic facelift, also known as the SMAS facelift, is the reference technique practiced since the 1970s-1980s.
+SMAS means Superficial Musculoaponeurotic System, the fibrous and muscular layer that lies beneath the skin of the face.

 In this technique, the surgeon